dereknovak/LS170-LS/study_guide.md

 - "This type of attack happens when you allow users to input HTML or JavaScript that ends up being displayed by the site directly."

 - When given the ability to add additional content to a site, such as comment blocks, users can input explicit HTML or JavaScript code which may alter the host in an unintended way.
-To prevent such a breach, developers are encouraged to sanitize any input from users, eliminating specific problematic input, or *escaping* the input when displaying it to the console.
+To prevent such a breach, developers are encouraged to sanitize any input from users, eliminating specific problematic input, or *escape* their input when displaying it to the console.

 # Transport Layer Security (TLS)